-Path Traveled by the Objects and Conservatin of Kinetic Energy
+Path Traveled by the Objects and Conservation of Kinetic Energy

 Which path will take the least amount of time for a rolling ball?